Electronic Signature for Accounting Firms

 - Using simple signature for an annual engagement letter

-Real case: tax season campaign
+Real-world case: tax campaign

 - Automatic generation of financial statement + schedules from Sage

-- Automatic reminder at D+3 if unsigned
+- Automatic follow-up at D+3 if unsigned

 - Validation minutes signed once accounts are approved

-- Automatic filing with the commercial registry
+- Automated filing with the registry

-2025 campaign: 320 files processed in 6 weeks instead of 10, 0 documents lost, 100% of records retained for 10 years.
+2025 campaign: 320 files processed in 6 weeks instead of 10, 0 documents lost, 100% of files retained for 10 years.

 How Certyneo helps you